 - Mauritius: WNTD celebrations were muted after the death of tobacco control activist and former smoker Jean-Claude Augustave, who died on 31 May 2011.

 - Benin: WNTD activities took place in Kabourou and were led by the Ministry of Health’s director of cabinet.
 The event also included the Secretary-General of the Prefecture and the WHO Resident Representative who delivered interesting speeches.

 - South Pacific region: Organised a range of activities.
-View images of these activities on the WHO website.

 - Sierra Leone: Local non-profit Action for Development Sierra Leone held an advocacy and sensitisation workshop targeting stakeholders to garner support for implementation of the FCTC.